SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Introduction

 \item[$\bullet$] For each scenario a correlation power analysis attack is conducted against the publicly available OpenSSL AES encryption algorithm and the full secret key is successfully recovered.
 The attack feasibility is demonstrated on bare metal and Linux OS-based applications.

 \end{enumerate}

-The remainder of this paper is organized as follows.
+\textbf{Responsible Disclosure:} We responsibly disclosed our findings to Xilinx on September 22th, 2020 and STMicroelectronics on November 2nd, 2020.
+Both acknowledged and agreed on the publication of these results.
+Moreover, this disclosure led to a close collaboration with these companies to find and build efficient countermeasures against \textit{SideLine} and similar attacks.
+Please keep in mind that \textit{SideLine} has been performed on these two processors for demonstration purposes but the concept is generic and any devices that embed delay-lines can be affected. \textbf{Outline}: The remainder of this paper is organized as follows.
 In section \ref{sec:background}, we provide background information on power SCAs and describe the state-of-the-art.
 In section \ref{sec:SoC_Sensors}, we introduce delay-lines and their applications in SoC devices.
-Then, we present the tested processors and the associated threat model in section \ref{sec:expsetup}.
+Then, we present the tested products and the associated threat model in section \ref{sec:expsetup}.
 Sections \ref{sec:DLL} and \ref{sec:DelayBlockSCA} are dedicated to the deployment of the three attack scenarios.
 Finally, we discuss performance, limitations, countermeasures in section \ref{sec:Discussion} and conclude in section \ref{sec:conclusion}.